-Condition Rating Condition Description escription Guide Mean percentage residual life 1 Excellent An asset in excellent overall condition.
+Condition Rating Condition Description Guide Residual life as a % of total life Mean percentage residual life 1 Excellent An asset in excellent overall condition.
 Normal/planned maintenance required. >86% 95% 2 Good An asset in good overall condition with some possible early stages of slight deterioration evident, minor in nature and causing no serviceability issues.
-Normal maintenance plus minor repairs required (to 5% or less of asset).
-65 to 85% 80% 3 Satisfactory An asset in fair overall condition with some deterioration evident, which may be slight or minor in nature and causing some serviceability issues.
+I condition with ges of slightNormal maintenance plus minor repairs required (to 5% or 80% 3 Satisfactory An asset in fair overall condition with some deterioration evident, which may be slight or minor in nature and causing some serviceability issues.
 Significant maintenance and/or repairs required (to 10-20% of asset).
-41 to 64% 55% 4 Poor An asset in poor overall condition, moderate to high deterioration evident. - 35% 5 Worn An asset in extremely poor condition or obsolete.
+41 to 64% 55% 4 Poor An asset in poor overall condition, moderate to high deterioration evident.
+35% 5 Worn An asset in extremely poor condition or obsolete.
 The asset no longer provides an adequate level of service and/or immediate remedial action required to keep the asset in service in the near future.
 Over 50% of the asset requires renewal. <10% 5%